Chinon: the roofs of the town, seen from the royal fortress

 Our selection of must-visit wineries and wine producers in the area.
 For a perfect cellar tour and tasting experience!

-Domaine de la Boulaie deploys its 23 hectares of vines in the heart of the Touraine wine region.
+Domaine de la Commanderie deploys its 50 hectares of vines in the heart of the Touraine wine region.
 Located on the Chinon vineyard, the winery…

-Domaine Pascal Ricotier deploys its vines in the heart of the Touraine wine region.
-Located on the Chinon vineyard, the winery produces typical wines of…
+Domaine Lambert deploys its 17 hectares of vines in the heart of the Touraine wine region.
+Located on the Chinon vineyard, the winery produces typical…

-Domaine du Puy Rigault deploys its 23 hectares of vines in the heart of the Touraine wine region.
-Located on the Chinon vineyard, the winery…
+Domaine L’Arpenty deploys its 18 hectares of vines in the heart of the Touraine wine region.
+Located on the Chinon vineyard, the winery produces typical…

 More wineries near